Kazakuri/commission.tenka.dev/content/artwork/2020-03-24-lemono-lemone/index.md

 pixiv_id = "34582180"
 +++

-When I initially made the request I saw that their Twitter bio said they were dreaming of the day that someone would call them sensei so I figured I'd be a little bit cheeky and address them as sensei in my request.
-I hope they enjoyed it!
+At the time I initially made the request, I saw that their Twitter bio said they were dreaming of the day that someone would call them "sensei", so I figured I'd be a bit cheeky and address them as sensei in my request.
+I hope they enjoyed it!The finished commission is super adorable, I love the artist’s style and there are a bunch of minor things to appreciate in the illustration.
+The slight swing in her hips with the lifted skirt creates the perfect tease to just barely keep her covered, and I particularly enjoy the way her hands turned out.

-The finished commission is super adorable, I really like the artist's style and there are a bunch of small things to appreciate in the illustration.
+The finished commission is super adorable, I love the artist's style and there are a bunch of minor things to appreciate in the illustration.
 The slight swing in her hips with the lifted skirt creates the perfect tease to just barely keep her covered, and I particularly enjoy the way her hands turned out.

 {% request() %}
 Lemono Lemone-sensei, hello.